-VLISP (1973-1981)Since 1971, several LISP interpreters and compilers have been implemented at the University of Paris 8 - Vincennes.
-A new dialect of LISP, called VLISP (for Vincennes LISP), has been developped and formalized.
+VLISP (1972-1981)From the year 1971, several LISP interpreters and compilers have been implemented at the University of Paris 8 - Vincennes.
+A new LISP dialect, called VLISP (for Vincennes LISP), has been developped and formalized.

-VLISP interpreters and compilers were designed to run on small machines and were extremely fast.
+VLISP interpreters and compilers were specially designed to run on small machines and were extremely fast.

 - LISP 510 Manual, Description and Use, June 1972, 23 pages

 - LISP 510 Reference Manual, February 1973, 58 pages

 - LISP T1600 provisional Reference Manual, February 1975, 58 pages